bhsu25/2024-mini/OUR_DOCUMENTATION.md

 The referenced data that is being transferred is the .json file of the player's score from the button press game.
 We used the 'network' python module to establish a WLAN connection so the Pico can access the internet.
-We use the 'requests' HTTP module to make POST requests to the Firebase realtime database.
+We use the 'requests' HTTP module to make POST and GET requests to the Firebase realtime database.

-When a player completes a game,
+When a player completes a game, the score as well as the signed in user email is posted to the database.
+This score can be accessed with our authentication script.

+This authentication python script . . .